A SHORT HISTORY OF PERU

 In 1963 Fernando Belaunde became president of Peru.
 However in 1968 the army staged another coup.
 General Juan Velasco took power.

-The new government nationalised many industries in Peru and reformed agriculture.
+The new government nationalized many industries in Peru and reformed agriculture.
 However by 1975 Peru was suffering from inflation, unemployment and a growing public debt.
 In August 1975 General Francisco Morales Bermudez replaced Velasco in another coup.
 However in 1980 elections for a president were held.

 In 1992 Alberto Fujimori became president.
 He managed to tame inflation.
 Fujimori resigned in November 2000.